shivanisyal09/Global-Superstore-Analytics/README.md

 * **Global Superstore Analytics: A Performance & Strategy Report** 📊

 ### Project Mission
-* The core mission of this Power BI report is to empower stakeholders with instant, data-driven insights.
+* The core mission of this Tableau report is to empower stakeholders with instant, data-driven insights.
 It is a foundational tool for dissecting the global superstore's operational data, translating raw metrics into a narrative of performance and profitability.
 The platform enables users to **track key sales metrics, uncover geographical hotspots, analyze product and customer segments, and understand temporal sales dynamics**, fostering a proactive approach to business strategy and growth.

 ### Technical Stack
-* **Microsoft Power BI**
+* **Tableau Desktop**

 ### Data Assets
 * This report's insights are derived from a rich dataset covering various facets of the Global Superstore's operations, including: